hfour/yads/README.md

 3. You can run `yarn browser` to start a development server with `parcel`, then visit "http://localhost:1234" to play around with it in the browser.
 Check out the `dev` folder for the browser code.

-## Known bugs

-1. The `remove` helper method can leave the tree in an unbalanced state which throws an error.
-This example is illustrated in the `dev` folder when you run it in the browser (open the console, see the error - there's an iNode with no children that doesn't get removed).